Skip to main content

 • Gross margin is variable-cost margin.
 Include inference, hosting, payment-processing, fulfilment.
 Exclude fixed overhead.

 • No expansion revenue.
-Upsells, cross-sells, and price-tier migrations would need to be bundled into ARPU at period-weighted average.
+Upsells, cross-sells, and price-tier migrations must be folded into the average purchase value.

 5. Data sources